borntofrappe/flutter-beginners-tutorial/README.md

 ## id_card

-> ! the script relies on a static image in the `assets` folder

 Create a dummy app to display static values in an arbitrary widget tree.

 Past the `AppBar` widget the `body` property includes the following widget tree.